carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - `Invalidations` → these can be files or subfolders that you can select to not be on the edge locations.
 Useful when you need to remove a file from an edge cache before it expires
   - `Versioning` → can be used to serve a different version of a file under a different name.
 - Objects are cached for the `Time To Live (TTL)` - default 24 hours.
-  - If requested resources does not exist on CloudFront — it will query the original server and then cache it on the edge location.
+  - **If requested resources does not exist on CloudFront — it will query the original server and then cache it on the edge location**.
 Next requests get a cached copy from the Edge Location instead of downloading it again from the server until TTL expires.
   - It is possible to clear cached objects, however you will incur a charge.
-- Can integrate with AWS Shied, Web Application Firewall and Route 53 to advance security (to protect from layer 7 attacks).
+- Can integrate with AWS Shield, Web Application Firewall and Route 53 to advance security (to protect from layer 7 attacks).
 - It supports **Geo restriction (Geo-Blocking)** to whitelist or blacklist countries that can access the content.
 - Use Cases:
   1. A company offers an online product brochure that is delivered from a static website running on Amazon S3.
 The company’s customers are mainly in the United States, Canada, and Europe.
 With Amazon CloudFront you can set the price class to determine where in the world the content will be cached.
 One of the price classes is “U.S, Canada and Europe” and this is where the company’s users are located.
 Choosing this price class will result in lower costs and better performance for the company’s users.
   2. A company runs a web application that serves weather updates.
 The application runs on a fleet of Amazon EC2 instances in a Multi-AZ Auto scaling group behind an Application Load Balancer (ALB).
-A solutions architect needs to make the application more resilient to sporadic increases in request rates.
+How to make the application more resilient to sporadic increases in request rates?
      - On the frontend an Amazon CloudFront distribution can be placed in front of the ALB and this will cache content for better performance and also offloads requests from the backend.
   3. An organization want to share regular updates about their charitable work using static webpages.
 The pages are expected to generate a large amount of views from around the world.
 The files are stored in an Amazon S3 bucket.
-A solutions architect has been asked to design an efficient and effective solution => Amazon CloudFront can be used to cache the files in edge locations around the world and this will improve the performance of the webpages.
+How to design an efficient and effective solution => Amazon CloudFront can be used to cache the files in edge locations around the world and this will improve the performance of the webpages.
 Possible configuration.
 Using a REST API endpoint or Using a website endpoint as the origin with anonymous (public) access allowed or with access restricted by a Referer header.
   4. An Amazon S3 bucket in the us-east-1 Region hosts the static website content of a company.
 The content is made available through an Amazon CloudFront origin pointing to that bucket.
 A second copy of the bucket is created in the ap-southeast-1 Region using cross-region replication.
-The chief solutions architect wants a solution that provides greater availability for the website.Which combination of actions should a solutions architect take to increase availability?
+The chief solutions architect wants a solution that provides greater availability for the website.Which combination of actions should be taken to increase availability?
      - You can set up CloudFront with origin failover for scenarios that require high availability.
 To get started, you create an origin group with two origins: a primary and a secondary.
 If the primary origin is unavailable or returns specific HTTP response status codes that indicate a failure, CloudFront automatically switches to the secondary origin.
   5. A company runs a dynamic website that is hosted on an on-premises server in the United States.
 The company is expanding to Europe and is investigating how they can optimize the performance of the website for European users.
 The website’s backed must remain in the United States.
 The company requires a solution that can be implemented within a few days.
 Best Practice => A custom origin can point to an on-premises server and CloudFront is able to cache content for dynamic websites.
 Additionally, connections are routed from the nearest Edge Location to the user across the AWS global network.
 If the on-premises server is connected via a Direct Connect (DX) link this can further improve performance.